Safety and Protection

 This flow monitor was developed as a safety device to be used with photochemical immersion well components, lamps, power supplies and immersion wells (cooling jackets).

-The power supply is connected to the flow monitor, and the flow monitor sensor is connected to the exit hose from the immersion well.
+It is strongly recommended that the lamp power supply is connected to the flow monitor, and the flow monitor sensor is connected to the exit hose from the immersion well.
 If the cooling water stops flowing, an alarm sounds and the lamp automatically stops operating.

 When the flow monitor is first powered on the 'Mains On' LED will light and the 13A output socket will be off.